Lt.-Col. Guy Bernard Campbell Ward1

 Alexander Abercromby was born before 1638.
 He was the son of unknown Abercromby.1 He married Jean Seton, daughter of John Seton.1

-Alexander Abercromby lived at Fetterneir, Scotland.1
+He lived at Fetterneir, ScotlandG.1

 Children of Alexander Abercromby and Jean Seton